Science Interviews

 Chris - These are just monkeys?

 Tomos - These are just monkeys.
-These are New World monkeys, theyre Capuchin monkeys and theyre one of the three tool using primates that we know of.
+These are New World monkeys, they’re Capuchin monkeys and they’re one of the three tool using primates that we know of.
 And what we have with the Capuchins is they use stone tools for a much more varied range of behaviours than any other primate and they use them for nut cracking the same as other primates.
 They use them for digging - the ground is relatively hard in this part of Brazil so they will use them to loosen up the ground to dig for spiders and for roots.
 And they use them for sexual displays, so the females will throw them at the males.

 Chris - Gosh!
-Thats some valentines gift isnt it?
+That’s some valentines gift isn’t it?

 Tomos - Absolutely, yes.